memowe/echo-server/README.md

 # echo [![Build Status](https://travis-ci.org/memowe/echo.svg?branch=master)](https://travis-ci.org/memowe/echo)

 With the form provided by this web app, users can create simple web pages using [Markdown][markdown].
 These web pages are self-contained, fully encoded in their own URL.
 Because of this, it is easy to send huge amounts of text by passing a simple link, possibly shortened by a URL shortener service.
+It is also possible to generate a QR code for the page's URL to pass around.
 Because [URLs can be quite long][urls-long] and this app uses gzip for compression (which works extremely well for text), the amount of encoded content can be surprisingly big (see an example below).

 A running echo instance can be found here: [tinyurl.com/memowecho][memowecho].